rjpeters/technical_challenge_DA/README.md

 The aim is to save the company money by using the most cost-efficient type of fuel.
 E10 is cheaper, but the company suspects that SP98 gets a better performance.

-### Table of contents
+### Contents

-In the Jupyter notebook in this repository, you can find the steps of cleaning, exploring, and building models.
+- In the Jupyter notebook in this repository, you can find the steps of cleaning, exploring, and building models.
-The folder 'data' contains the raw data (in csv and excel formats)
+- The folder 'data' contains the raw data (in csv and excel formats)

 ### Conclusions